William J. Olcott

-William James Olcott (February 22, 1862 – April 29, 1935) was an American football player and mining and railroad executive in the Mesabi Range.
-He played college football for the University of Michigan from 1881 to 1883 and was captain of the 1882 and 1883 teams.
+William James Olcott (February 22, 1862 – April 29, 1935) was an American college football player and mining and railroad executive in the Mesabi Range.
+He played football for the University of Michigan from 1881 to 1883 and was captain of the 1882 and 1883 teams.
 After receiving his degree, he worked in the iron ore mining industry for more than 40 years.
 He was president of the Oliver Iron Mining Company from 1909 to 1928 and president of the Duluth, Missabe and Iron Range Railway from 1901 to 1909.

 Early years

 Olcott was born in Detroit, Michigan, in 1862, the son of Harlow and Elizabeth Olcott.
 He moved with his family to Michigan's Upper Peninsula and attended school in Marquette, Michigan.

 University of Michigan

 He subsequently attended the University of Michigan where he studied chemistry and mining.
 He played on the Michigan Wolverines football team, was the starting "three-quarter back" from 1881 to 1883 and served as captain of the 1882 and 1883 teams.